catmaid/CATMAID/sphinx-doc/source/tracing-training.rst

 nm/vx.
 An example on how such a brain is dissected and prepared, Janelia's FlyLight team has some helpful `videos
 <https://www.janelia.org/project-team/flylight/protocols>`_.
 It might also be
-worthwile to check out the virtual fly brain `nomenclature
+worthwile to check out the standard fly brain `nomenclature
 <https://www.sciencedirect.com/science/article/pii/S0896627313011781>`_.
 A
 publicly accessible CATMAID server can be found at `spaces.itanna.org
 <https://spaces.itanna.io/catmaid/itanna>`_, which allows creating personal and